TaMoToJi/KhmerEmpire-BOT/README.md

-# BOT PREFIX : -
+# DiscordBot
+Welcome To KhmerEmpire BOT

+# Features:
--say : makes the bot say something and delete the message .\n -ban : ban player in guild .\n
+-| -say : say [text] and delete
--kick : kick player in guild .\n
--clear : clear message .\n
+-| -clear : clear a message from channel
--ping : search ping or ms .\n
+-| -ping : search ping or ms

-#BOT Permissions\n

-Bot allow role ,OWNER ,ADMIN to use commands heve permission !\n

-#HELP
+-| -ban : ban user from guild
+-| -kick @user @reason: kick user from guild

+And much more!
+Try !help to get a full list of available commands

+# Help
+Please check github issues page on this project.
+We get a lot of the same questions, its very likely yours has already been answered.
+And yes we need to roll those into an official FAQ.

-If you need help join us on [DISCORD](https://discord.gg/7mS9GEY) and #support channel !
+If you still need help join us on [DISCORD](https://discord.gg/7mS9GEY)